“If one is going to tell a story with plants, it may as well be an adventure story.”

 Plants have always been my passion.
-It’s alleged that Mesembryanthemum was the first word I spoke as a baby, although I think that’s more myth than reality.
+It’s alleged that ‘Mesembryanthemum‘ was the first word I spoke as a baby, although I think that’s more myth than reality.
 Nevertheless, my childhood was defined by plants and growing, experimenting with seeds and cuttings in my parents’ garden.
-I recall Rosa ‘Albertine’ and R. ‘Fragrant Cloud’, loganberries, Prunus ceracifera ‘Nigra’, African marigolds and the hedges of privet and escallonia as if I last saw them yesterday.
+I recall redolent roses ‘Albertine’, ‘Masquerade’ and ‘Fragrant Cloud’, juicy loganberries, dark-leaved Prunus ceracifera ‘Nigra’, tangy African marigolds and pungent hedges of privet and escallonia.
+It’s as if I last brushed past them yesterday.
 In a small lean-to greenhouse, which smelt wonderfully of cedar, my father grew tomatoes: ‘Gardener’s Delight’ as I recall.
 Times have changed, but the tomato has never been bettered.

-My grandparents were probably my greatest inspiration.
-My paternal grandfather was a head gardener on a grand country estate and taught me how to force rhubarb, thin bunches of grapes, pollinate glasshouse peaches and grow asparagus.
-How many people have these skills to share nowadays?
+My grandparents were my greatest inspiration.
+My paternal grandfather, Dennis Cooper, was Head Gardener at a large country estate.
+He taught me how to force rhubarb, thin bunches of grapes, pollinate glasshouse peaches and grow asparagus.
+I was fortunate: how many people have these skills to share nowadays?
 What I remember most vividly are drifts of cheerful daffodils scattered through the grass beneath ancient apple trees.
 There, deep in the Buckinghamshire countryside, my love of narcissi and other bulbous plants was born.

-I am lucky enough to garden two plots, one by the seaside in Broadstairs, commuting daily to London, a four-hour round-trip.
+Today I garden by the seaside in Broadstairs, commuting daily to London, a four-hour round-trip.
 The garden here at The Watch House was designed in partnership with Declan Buckley, a very talented landscape designer.
-In a space about 20x30ft we cram in as many tropical, or tropical looking plants as possible.
-You can find out a lot more by looking at Our Coastal Garden and the associated plant list.
-The London plot is very much a work in progress, but getting there slowly.
-2014 has seen the creation of a raised bed in which we are growing vegetables for the first time.
+In a space measuring 20ft x 30ft I cram in as many tropical, or tropical-looking plants as possible.
+You can find out a lot more by looking at My Coastal Garden and the associated plant list.